holatuwol/liferay-intellij/README.rst

 This is a change log for when I started keeping track of the changes that were made.

+* **2017-05-17**: Fix Felix logger dependencies, switch library/project dependency ordering so that other OSGi imports still work
-* **2017-05-17**: Fix Gradle wrapper detection for newer IntelliJ, add support for archetype-resources projects (Java files only parse if you fix the class and package)
+* **2017-05-17**: Fix Gradle wrapper detection for newer IntelliJ
+* **2017-05-17**: Re-add support for archetype-resources projects (Java files only parse if you fix the class and package)
 * **2017-05-01**: Use package.json as a marker for theme-only projects
 * **2017-04-24**: Handle symlinks on Windows, don't skip over dependencies if we use string interpolation for version numbers
 * **2017-04-12**: Convert library dependencies to project dependencies as long as there is no init.jsp, re-allow snapshot libraries, add resource-only folders like definitions and sql